niplav/site/considerations_on_cryonics.md

 *– [Alcor Life Extension Foundation](https://alcor.org/), [“Alcor Cryopreservation Agreement - Schedule A”](https://alcor.org/BecomeMember/scheduleA.html), 2016*

-I assume that the person considering signing up is outside of the U.S, since a lot more people life outside the U.S than inside of it.
+I assume that the person considering signing up is outside of the U.S, since a lot more people live outside the U.S than inside of it.
 I also assume that the person wants to sign up for neurocryopreservation.
 With these assumptions, the function that returns preservation costs becomes quite simple: